Eba-1/Projects/README.md

 ## Creators

 P.S.
-Some of the projects I listed above were done in groups.
-Here they are :point_down: :
+Some of the projects I listed were done in groups.
+Here are some of the amazing persons I worked with :point_down: :

 **Creator 1**